Bachelor of Science (B.S.)

 Career Opportunities & Salary

-Students graduating from the A-State ATEP may choose careers in athletic training where the average salary for an athletic trainer holding a bachelor's degree is $46,000.
+Students graduating from the A-State ATP may choose careers in athletic training where the average salary for an athletic trainer holding a bachelor's degree is $46,000.
 (NATA Salary Survey, 2011).
 Students may also choose to continue their education by going on to physical therapy programs, occupational therapy programs, and even medical schools.